PeterKassenaar/ng-testing/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-It currently doesn't have any additional e2e-tests.
+It currently has one simple extra component with some e2e-tests.

 ## Further help